ETdoFresh/FishyEOS/readme.md

 # Still under development!
 Currently in Pre-Production.
 But available if you want to try it out.
-Most likely will break. :)
+If there are issues you want to report, let me know either here in [Issues](https://github.com/ETdoFresh/FishyEOS/issues).
+Or ask me [ETdoFresh] in [FirstGearGames Discord](https://discord.gg/Ta9HgDh4Hj).

 # FishyEOS
 An Epic Online Services (EOS) implementation for Fish-Networking.